Cm3lp8/SandClock/README.md

  ```

-  ⚙️ Runtime-free design: SandClock uses a single background thread and requires no async runtime.
+  ⚙️ Runtime-free design: SandClock uses a single background thread for polling + ```rayon::ThreadPool``` to externalize callback operations from the main loop.
+Its current form requires no async runtime.

  ## How it works